MoulberryAOS/priceAnalyzer/README.md

 #### Installing the priceAnalyzer mod

 1. Download the latest mod [release](https://github.com/priceAnalyzer/priceAnalyzer-REPO/releases).
 If it says `this file may harm your computer`, click `allow anyways` as all java files will be flagged by Chrome.
-2. Add the NEU mod:
+2. Add the pAz mod:
    - If you have java installed, double click the file, click `install`
    - If not, press the windows key + R; type `%appdata%`; click on the folder called `.minecraft`; click on the folder called `mods` and drag the mods file in here.
 3. Open the Minecraft launcher and run your forge installation you set up earlier.
 4. Then, hop onto Skyblock and run the command `/api new`.
 Your api key is automatically filled out and all features should work.
-5. Type `/neu`.
+5. Type `/pAz`.
 If you see the priceAnalyzer menu, you have done this correctly!

 ## Features